7R35C0/ztracy-tsc/IMPORTANT.md

 The repo is a fork from [zig-gamedev/libs/ztracy](https://github.com/zig-gamedev/zig-gamedev/tree/main/libs/ztracy) library.

-Recommended for use is [ztracy](https://github.com/7R35C0/ztracy.git).
+Recommended release for use is from [ztracy](https://github.com/7R35C0/ztracy.git) repo.

 However, if you get an error like: